 - Avoid carrying large amounts of cash and consider paying for purchases with a check or credit card.

-- If you do carry cash keep it in your front pocket.
+- If carrying cash, keep it in a front pocket.

-- Keep a record of all of your credit card numbers in a safe place at home.
+- Keep a record of credit card numbers in a safe place at home.

-- Avoid overloading yourself with packages, have clear visibility and freedom of motion to avoid mishaps by not carrying too many packages.
+- Have clear visibility and freedom of motion to avoid mishaps by not carrying too many packages.

 - Beware of strangers approaching you for any reason.